 Shoe Materials: EVA Midsoles

-EVA midsoles are the most common cushioning materials in modern sport shoes.
-Used to make running shoes, basketball shoes, and almost any other sports shoe, EVA is lightweight, resists compression set, is available in almost any color, and is easily formed.
+EVA midsoles are the most common cushioning materials in modern sports shoes.
+Used to make running shoes, basketball shoes, and almost any other sports shoe, EVA is lightweight, resists compression set, forms easily, and is available in nearly every color.
 EVA is now the most widely used midsole material for shoes.
 Die-cut EVA can be found inside the cheapest discount sneaker, while molded EVA can be found in $200.00 high-end basketball shoes.

 How is EVA foam made

 EVA (Ethylene-vinyl acetate) also known as PEVA (poly-ethylene-vinyl acetate), is the copolymer of ethylene and vinyl acetate.
-When two plastic types are joined in the same polymer chain, the polymer is called a copolymer.
+When two plastic types join in the same polymer chain, the polymer is called a copolymer.